 When it comes to mobile app testing, what method you choose may depend greatly on the product itself—that is, your mobile app—and where that product is in its lifecycle.
 For instance, a brand new application will need to undergo a lot of testing to ensure the code both functions properly and meets the business requirements for the new app.

-If you aren’t familiar with testing apps, you may be surprised at just how much has to be done to ensure a clean build and release.
+Alright, now let’s dig into some prime mobile app testing fundamentals.
+If you aren’t familiar with testing mobile apps, you may be surprised at just how much has to be done to ensure a clean build and release.

 And that’s really just the start.